fibo/algebra/README.md

 My goal is to provide users with the feature of creating their own algebra field and building vector spaces and matrices on it.

-Suppose for example the set of strings with the concatenation operator, it could be extended to a group and maybe to a field and build "matrices of strings".
+Suppose for example the set of strings with the concatenation operator, it could be extended to a group and maybe to a field and build "matrices of strings" or probably in the future ... "string of mastrices".

 # Documentation